stefanomolinari123/RT_Assignment1/README.md

 ### Possible Future Developments ###
 ----------------------

-The implemented code to make the robot doing what we desired works for most of time, but, rarely, the robot turns in the wrong direction and doesn't continue the correct path.
+The implemented code to make the robot doing what we desired works for most of time, but, rarely, the robot turns in the wrong direction and doesn't go on the desired path.
-This is due to the fact that in some vertices the distance wall is not well calculated and so the robot turns in the wrong direction.
+This happen because in some of the circuit's vertices the distance between the right wall and the left wall is not calculated correctly and so the robot turns on the wrong way.
-With a possible other, more complex program than this, in which will be done more controls on the path take by the robot, this rare bug can be fixed.
+With another program, more complicated than this one, with more controls over the path taken by the robot, this rare bug can be fixed.